Microplate Readers Buying Guide

 General and Future Considerations

-When purchasing a microplate reader, like with any major piece of laboratory equipment, in addition to considering your budget there are several other general considerations that should not be overlooked.
-For example, you should consider the extent of the technical support and training that is available from the manufacturer at the point on purchase.
-It is also recommended that you look into the company’s policy on after sales service.
-While everything is operating well, this may be the last thing on your mind, but in the event that after sales support is required, it is important to know how will this be achieved.
+Consider the extent of the technical support and training that is available from the manufacturer at the point of purchase.
+It is also recommended that you look into the company’s policy on after-sales service and standard warranty.
+While everything is operating well, this may be the last thing on your mind, but in the event that after-sales support is required, it is important to know how this will be achieved.

-Taking into consideration current and future trends is essential in maximizing the lifespan of the microplate reader.
+It is essential to consider current and future trends to maximize the lifespan of your microplate reader.
 As systems become more sophisticated, integration, convenience and application specificity will be fundamental.
-Systems will become faster and more efficient and be able to run a larger variety of different assays.
+Systems will become faster and more efficient and will be able to run a larger variety of different assays.

 Application possibilities will increase as manufacturers work to provide solutions to individual and industry demands, such as those currently being requested in the food/beverage and biofuels industries, as well as in emerging countries.
 Manufacturers are taking into consideration customer feedback and requirements, with many developing strategies for even greater specificity assays and technology for the future.